JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/hfir_reactor_element_analysis/_index.en.md

 the slices (projections).

 <img src='/tutorial/notebooks/hfir_reactor_element_analysis/images/second_tab.gif' />

+2 tabs are provided at the bottom to quickly locate possible issues.

+  * **all peaks found**
+  * **missing peaks**

+The first tab called **all peaks found** displays in red the element position that are outside of the tolerance range (defined at the bottom of the window).

+The second tab called **missing peaks** considers the perfect table of number of files per ideal number of elements and shows in red the elements that have not been located in that particular "ideal" location.

+{{% notice warning %}}
+One should starts worried when the red pattern repeats over multiple images!
+{{% /notice %}}

+Right click any of the cells of those 2 tables will display the **angle value** and the corresponding **file name**.

+#### Export

 You can then just export the data into an ASCII data file by clicking the **Export table data ...** button at the bottom right corner.